-This article will show you how to transfer your domain to use the Serversaurus nameservers, but retain your old email host.
+This article will show you how to update your domain to use Serversaurus nameservers but retain your old email host.

 1. Determine what your current MX records are